GenuinoVitto/LBYARCH-MP2/README.md

-# LBYARCH-MP2
+# LBYARCH-MP2 - S12
+Members: Cruz, Mia Bernice,
+         Genuino, Jose Mari Victorio

-This is a course requirement for Laboratory Computer Architecture S12
+This is a course requirement for Laboratory Computer Architecture

 Specifications: